uhaseeb85/StateMachineVisualizer/OPENSHIFT-DEPLOYMENT.md

 - `NODE_ENV`: The Node.js environment (default: "production")
 - `PORT`: The port the Express server will listen on (default: 8080)
 - `BASE_PATH`: The base path for the application (default: "/")
+- `TZ`: Timezone (default: "UTC")

+## Security Considerations

+The deployment is configured with OpenShift security best practices:

+- Container runs as a non-root user (UID 1000)
+- Security context restricts privileges
+- All capabilities are dropped
+- Seccomp profile is set to RuntimeDefault
+- Resource limits are defined

+## Health Checks

+The application includes:

+- A `/health` endpoint for liveness and readiness probes
+- Configured probes in the OpenShift deployment

 ## Troubleshooting